 The first difficult step for every new online seller is to choose an ideal, hot selling product.
 You need to do lots of research and brainstorming before choosing the killer products.
 There is huge competition in almost all the product categories and profit margins are squeezing up.

 So, you have to work really hard to identify a unique product that can give you decent profit margins.
-Terapeak and AMZ Tracker are amazing tools that can help you to not only identify killer products but to become a top rated seller on eBay and Amazon as well.
+You can hire a freelancer at affordable prices (starting $5) to help you identify killer products.

 This problem is more with the marketplace sellers as they have to bear deductions like marketplace commissions at an average of around 40% of the selling price.
 New sellers sometimes fail to calculate costs like packaging, cataloging charges, handling and shipping etc. before fixing the selling price.